It’s Not The Food That’s Bad

-It’s not rocket science that bad UX ruins a good app.
+It’s elementary see why bad UX ruins a good app idea.
+A frustrated user will be hard pressed to give a product a positive review if it fell short of expectations.
 Back in February, 2020, when life seemed normal and Covid-19 hadn’t sunk its teeth into the world deep enough, I found myself scouting the streets of Paris for a hidden gem.

 No, not jewelry, but a restaurant with rave reviews from just about everyone who lent a recommendation.
 In my opinion, this unassuming little restaurant was tucked away in one of the least traversed bylanes of the city.
 Yet inside, it felt like the entire city had converged upon this one spot.